 Water quality at bay beaches around Port Phillip are monitored for bacteria levels which may make them unsuitable for swimming.
 Bacteria levels may increase if heavy rains wash pollutants into the bay through drains and waterways.
-Consult the EPA Beach Report for latest reports and forecasts during the warmer parts of the year (November to March).
+Consult the EPA Beach Report for latest reports and forecasts between November and March.

 Victoria has only a few animals that may be of danger to people, and the risk they pose is reasonably low.

 This native bird, loved by many, is common throughout Victoria, especially in suburban areas and farmland.
 During their breeding season from August to October, a very small number of these birds may regard people as a threat to their eggs or young and swoop upon those who pass by close to their nest.
 These swooping actions are usually just a bluff to scare people away, however on rare occasions particularly aggressive magpies can make physical contact and cause injuries with their beak or claws.
 Try to avoid areas magpies are known to swoop in, otherwise wear a hat or use an umbrella for protection.
 Swooping magpies will generally not target people in a group or if you are facing them.

 Kangaroos are usually shy animals by nature and in normal circumstances present no threat to people.
 However in certain situations if they feel threatened or are cornered, they may stand upright to defend themselves using their sharp claws and powerful hind legs.